-After a bout of morning sickness, Victoria realises she cannot deny she is pregnant any longer but she gets into another argument with Albert about Lord Melbourne which prevents her from telling her husband the news.
+After a bout of morning sickness, Victoria realises she cannot deny she is pregnant any longer but she gets into another argument with Albert about Lord Melbourne which prevents her from telling him the news.
 Albert tells her he is leaving to attend a dinner at the Statistical Society where he is due to make a speech but a vulnerable Victoria asks him not to attend.
 Albert goes anyway.
 At dinner, Ernst enquires as to Albert’s whereabouts and the Coburg relatives begin to discuss how Albert has always been fascinated by mathematics.
 Victoria leaves the table and later breaks down when Lehzen comes to comfort her.

 At the Statistical Society, a messenger brings Albert a note from Victoria asking him to come home but he refuses much to her dismay.
 Victoria sends another message saying she insists but again Albert declines.
 When Albert finally returns to the palace, he discovers Victoria has locked the doors to her room and she fails to respond to his knock.

 The following day, Victoria decides to visit Melbourne at Brocket Hall with Emma Portman (Anna Wilson-Jones) and makes sure Albert is left with a message indicating her exact whereabouts.
 At Brocket Hall, Melbourne is attending to his orchids and is oblivious of Victoria’s arrival but she is immediately enchanted by his collection.
 Victoria asks Melbourne for advice about her marriage since she feels conflicted by her role as queen and her role as a wife.
 Victoria confesses she feels Albert wants a large family so he can rule in her place but Melbourne reminds her she is the sovereign not Albert.
 Victoria confides Albert is very taken with Ada Lovelace but Melbourne tells her those type of feelings are beneath her and he doesn’t believe Albert’s interests lie elsewhere.
 Reassured, Victoria confides she is pregnant and Melbourne tells her nothing will interfere in her being queen.